DBFBlackbull/ProcScience/README.md

 ## Errors and uncertainty

 The 1.12.1 client gives no information about if the main hand or offhand made an auto attack.
-Therefore all testing should be done with only 1 weapon equiped in the main hand.
+Therefore, all testing should be done with only 1 weapon equipped in the main hand.

 Due to limitations on the 1.12.1 client information about combat log events are limit.
 The information available is in the form of:
  - `You gain 1 extra attack through Hand of Justice.`
+ - `Your Fireball hits Winterfall Den Watcher for 302 Fire damage.`
  - `You gain Destiny.`
  - `Winterfall Den Watcher is afflicted by Spell Vulnerability.`